highcharts/highcharts-utils/lib/readme.md

 are marked with a jigsaw puzzle icon.
 * By default, visual tests compare against the latest stable release.
 * See the <a href="https://github.com/highcharts/highcharts/tree/master/utils#tests" target="_blank">Github readme file</a> for guidelines on setting up the tests.

+For testing mobile and legacy browsers, check out <a href="/samples/mobile" target="_blank">the simplified mobile samples</a>.